 The church was allowed to crumble, with buildings being pressed into use as a stables, a hay and wine store and a powder magazine, until 1841 when some poor restoration (which included ripping up memorial stones, destroying the already damaged ceiling paintings, plastering over the façade and destroying the organ) was carried out under Austrian rule.
 It closed in 1855 but, after spending some time being used as stables, it was reconsecrated and reopened in 1868 as a parish church.
 (See H.Taine said below.)
 In 1931 the complex was given to the monks of The Congregation of Saint Joseph of Leonardo Murialdo from Turin, who still administer it.
 More restoration work was carried out in 1912 and in 1930-1931, when the 19th century interventions where reversed.
 But the great acqua alta of 1966 damaged the church further.
 Following this flood the church and its paintings were thoroughly restored by Venice in Peril between 1970 and 1980.

 The gothic brick façade is one of Venice's most purely pleasing.
 The sloping galleries of apostles, carved by the Delle Masegne brothers, are unique in Venice.
 (The herring-bone patterned brick pavement is a pretty rare survival too).
 The façade went up in the early 15th century, with the side windows added a little later, and then the door case.
-This doorway, by Bartolomeo Bon, whose workshop was nearby in San Marziale, features a gothic ogee arch with a renaissance rounded arch underneath.
+This doorway, by Bartolomeo Bon, whose workshop was nearby in San Marziale, features a gothic ogee arch with a renaissance rounded arch underneath, containing a porphyry lunette.
 This stylistic mixture might be explained by the fact that the doorway was begun in the 1460s, but not installed until 1483, twenty years after Bon's death.
 So it's possible the rounded arch was added to spice up the, by then, unfashionably gothic doorway.
+This entrance was financed by the Scuola dei Mercanti next door, of which Bartolomeo Bon and his father Giovanni were members.
 The ogee arch is surmounted by a statue of Saint Christopher, with the Virgin and The Angel of the Annunciation on either side.
 These statues were taken from the 14th century church, the Saint Christopher by Bon, and the Virgin and the Angel by Antonio Rizzo.

-Rows of columns of lovely striped Turkish marble separate the nave from the aisles, with archaic capitals, retained from the original church.
+Rows of slim columns of lovely striped Turkish marble separate the nave from the aisles, with archaic capitals, retained from the original church.
 Three chapels each side.
-Timber tie beams and a flat coffered timber ceiling.
+Timber tie beams and a flat coffered wooden ceiling.
+Chunkier columns would have been needed to support a masonry roof.

-From 1547 this was the parish church of Jacopo Tintoretto and his family - they moved to the nearby Fondamenta dei Mori from near San Cassiano in that year.
+From 1547 this was the parish church of Jacopo Tintoretto and his family - they moved from near San Cassiano to the Fondamenta dei Mori near here in that year.
 His ashes were interred here in the 19th century, along with those of his wife and eight more family members.
-You'll find his memorial stone in the chapel to the right of the chancel, which was previously the chapel of the Bonetti family, including painters Marietta and Domenico.
+You'll find his memorial stone in the chapel to the right of the chancel, which was previously the chapel of the Bonetti family, along with his painter offspring Marietta, who had died before him, and Domenico.
+He had originally been buried in the family tomb of his wife's father.

 There are 11 paintings by him here - only San Rocco beats this church for feasting on Tintoretto.
 A monumental pair, The Adoration of the Golden Calf and The Last Judgement both thought to have been painted around 1563, flank the altar, fitting exactly into their spaces, they were probably painted in situ.
 (It is said that amongst the bearers of the Golden Calf you'll find portraits of Giorgione, Titian, Veronese and Tintoretto himself.)
 The Five Virtues in the vault from c.1565 are by Tintoretto too, except the middle one, Faith, which is visibly by a different (17th century) artist, Pietro Ricchi from Lucca.

 The Presentation of the Virgin (see right) over the door to the Capella di San Mauro, is from 1553 and is more lovable.
 (Note the real gold leaf decoration on the steps.)
 It was painted to outdo Titian's huge painting of the same subject (in the Accademia) and even emulates the older artist's characteristic colour scheme.
-Tintoretto had last a mere ten days as Titian's pupil, for whatever reason, and they never became pals.
+Tintoretto had lasted a mere ten days as Titian's pupil, for whatever reason, and they never became pals.
 The very-evident obelisk is also a steal from the Titian, but is also a not-unusual inclusion in paintings of this subject of this period, representing the sun and symbolising the triumph over death.
 The 15 steps represent the 15 psalms recited by pilgrims ascending to Jerusalem.
-This painting was once the outer doors of the organ, with the two paintings currently either side of the high altarpiece The Beheading of St Paul and The Vision of the Cross to St Paul on the inside of the doors.
+This painting was once the outer doors of the organ, and is positioned where the organ used to be, with the two paintings currently either side of the high altarpiece The Beheading of St Paul and The Vision of the Cross to St Paul on the inside of the doors.

 The left-hand side of the church is dominated by works by Tintoretto's son Domenico which don't exactly shine and, in fact, a Palma Giovane Crucifixion in the Morosoni Chapel is the highlight of this side.